AriFordsham/GHCWiki/working-conventions/git-spj.md

 It will fail if local branch `experiment` already exists -- in that case you may want to do the `--set-upstream` thing (see next item).

-If git doesn't know that `origin/experiment` is a branch, it outputs the strange message
+If git doesn't know that `origin/experiment` is a branch, the above `git checkout` command outputs the strange message

 ```wiki
 fatal: git checkout: updating paths is incompatible with switching branches.